-Only through a consultation with the doctor, either in person or online, can the question of candidacy truly be answered.
+Only through a consultation with the doctor can the question of candidacy truly be answered.

 There are many factors that determine whether someone is a candidate for a hair transplant.
 Generally speaking, the following reasons would make someone NOT a candidate for surgery: younger than age 25, various medical reasons/conditions, type of thinning (diffuse rather than pattern alopecia), lack of hair in donor area (this is the most common disqualifying reason that we see) and most importantly, unrealistic expectations.
 Disqualifying medical conditions typically include diseases of the autoimmune system (scarring alopecia, alopecia areata, lupus).